Yelp/detect-secrets/docs/developer-tool-faq.md

 detect-secrets --verbose scan <file_or_folder_to_scan>
 ```

 The command above will emit which file is currently being scanned.
-Once you've identified the file, you can use `--exclude-lines` option to skip the offending file(s).
+Once you've identified the file, you can use `--exclude-files` option to skip the offending file(s).

 ### Can I use detect-secrets to detect secrets in an arbitrary file system/folder that is not a git repo?